justinyeung/BudgetBattle/README.md

 - Easily get, add, update and delete your purchases
 - Add friends to compete to see who can budget the best
 - Compete in battles to compare purchases with one another
+- Easily send, accept and reject friend and battle requests

 ## Development
 - Developed with Node.js, Express.js, MongoDB and React